elocane/Computational-Physics/README.md

 # Computational-Physics

-Solving various computational physics problems in Matlab and C
+Solving various computational physics problems in Matlab and C. Each subfolder contains a different problem.